 A single Comet 3 prototype was built: G-ANLO.
 Its construction straddled the crash investigation; it was too late to incorporate the major structural changes necessary after the inquiry, but it was given oval windows and the exhausts were canted away from the fuselage.

 Aerodynamics and systems were identical to the future Series 4, and a lot of development work was done on G-ANLO while the Comet 4 was on the drawing board.
 A certificate of airworthiness was issued for unpressurised flight, and testing began on 19 July 1954.
-In fact the Comet 3 achieved 80%
+In fact the Comet 3 achieved 80% of certification for the Comet 4.
+Because of that, the total delay to the programme was little longer than a year.

 This new aircraft was so different to the Series 1/2 that there was a suggestion in government that the name should be changed.
 This was rejected by both de Havilland and BOAC, who were keen to restore the Comet’s reputation, not to bury it.